durand1w/TyrBuilders/README.md

 Additionally, the following items are not my own work and subject to their owner's license:

--Chain sounds are editted from freesounds.org 'chains' by mishaven.
+1) Chain sounds are editted from freesounds.org 'chains' by mishaven.
--Beehive sounds are editted from freesounds.org 'honey bees' by Tito Lahaye.
+2) Beehive sounds are editted from freesounds.org 'honey bees' by Tito Lahaye.